|

 - Needs very little CPU time to run (written in C).

-- System statistics can be exported in various
+- System statistics collected by sar/sadc can be

 - Internationalization support (sysstat has been